Recurrence quantification analysis: Background

 where $u(i)$ is the time series (with $t = i \Delta t$ and $\Delta t$ the sampling time), $m$ the embedding dimension, and $\tau$ the time delay.
-However, pPhase space reconstruction is not essential part of the RQA (although often stated in literature), because it is based on phase space trajectories which could be derived from the system's variables directly (e.g., from the three variables of the Lorenz system) or from multivariate data.
+However, phase space reconstruction is not an essential part of the RQA (although often stated in literature), because it is based on phase space trajectories which could be derived from the system's variables directly (e.g., from the three variables of the Lorenz system) or from multivariate data.

 The RQA quantifies the small-scale structures of recurrence plots, which present the number and duration of the recurrences of a dynamical system.
 The measures introduced for the RQA were developed heuristically between 1992 and 2002.
 They are actually measures of complexity.
 The main advantage of the RQA is that it can provide useful information even for short and non-stationary data, where other methods fail.

 RQA can be applied to almost every kind of data.
 It is widely used in physiology, but was also successfully applied on problems from engineering, chemistry, Earth sciences etc.

 Further extensions and variations of measures for quantifying recurrence properties have been proposed to address specific research questions.
 RQA measures are also combined with machine learning approaches for classification tasks.